jnraber/VirtualDeobfuscator/doc/README.txt

 2 - LXML
 --------
-This is optional, but it can make parsing large files faster.

 Windows:
   Get the current lxml package from https://pypi.python.org/pypi/lxml/.
 Make sure to get the one that patches your python install (2.7, 32- or 64-bit).